DevOpsBootcamp/website/source/files.rst

     time so I am reminded of it's existence, but a ``.cache`` folder or a ``.embarassing_diary_entry.txt`` should go unseen most of the time.

+    Many programs use files that begin with ``.`` to store configuration options.
+These configuration files are aptly called "dotfiles".

 Adding the ``-a`` flag to ``ls`` command includes hidden files in your output.

 ::